 The IGO Work Track will work in parallel with ongoing work in the RPM PDP, in accordance with the timeline, work plan, deliverables and methodologies outlined in this Addendum.
 Unless expressly specified in this Addendum or otherwise stated in any subsequent amendment of the main RPM PDP Charter, no provision of the main RPM PDP Charter (as of the date of approval of this Addendum) will apply to the IGO Work Track.

 The IGO Work Track is expected to take into account the review of the relevant historical documentation and prior community work conducted by the IGO-INGO Access to Curative Rights Protection Mechanisms PDP Working Group (see Sections 3.1 and 3.2 of the PDP Final Report), relevant GAC Advice, the 31-October-2016 letter from IGO Legal Counsels to Council Leadership, the external legal expert opinion commissioned by the PDP Working Group (Annex F), and the IGO Small Group Proposal (Annex D).
-In order to avoid, to the extent possible, re-opening or re-visiting the policy proposals, the GNSO Council instructs the IGO Work Track to base its recommendations on its analysis of the materials cited in this paragraph, and its deliberations as to whether there is a need to develop appropriate policy recommendations to address identified IGO needs in respect of the specific issue that was referred to the RPM PDP by the GNSO Council.
+In order to avoid, to the extent possible, re-opening or re-visiting the policy recommendations, the GNSO Council instructs the IGO Work Track to base its recommendations on its analysis of the materials cited in this paragraph, and its deliberations as to whether there is a need to develop appropriate policy recommendations to address identified IGO needs in respect of the specific issue that was referred to the RPM PDP by the GNSO Council.

 Section 4: Deliverables & Reporting